 Many of the most lucrative travel rewards cards charge hefty annual fees of at least $75, to as high as $400 or more.
 (Many times, however, the fee is waived the first year.)
 Additionally, you may need excellent credit to qualify.

 Before You Choose

 No matter which type of reward card you choose, take the time to check your credit scores before you apply to find out where you stand.
-(You can get two free credit scores updated monthly at Credit.com.)
+(You can get two free credit scores updated every 14 days at Credit.com.)
 Then take some time to think about which reward you are most likely to use so you can choose a credit card you are likely to use for the long haul.
 While switching credit cards is fine every once in a while, frequently opening and closing new accounts can negatively affect your credit scores.

 “I would say that travel rewards are best for premium class international travel and by those who enjoy finding the value of these systems, and have flexible travel schedules,” says credit card expert and Credit.com contributor Jason Steele.
 “For most others, I think cash back offers the best value.”

 Still undecided?
 Get them both.
 You can get a cash-back credit card and a travel reward cards and use each to earn maximum rewards.
 For example, if you’re feeding a large family you might choose a cash back card with higher rewards for purchases at grocery stores.
 Max out those rewards then use the travel rewards card with free checked bags to save big bucks on your next vacation.
 Take some time to analyze how you use your card to figure out which combination works best for you.

 At publishing time, the Discover It card and the Citi Double Cash Mastercard are offered through Credit.com product pages, and Credit.com is compensated if our users apply and ultimately sign up for this card.
 However, this relationship does not result in any preferential editorial treatment.